 - 1 cup of regular flour

 - 1 teaspoon of lemon salt (citric acid).
 I read that you can use the same amount of viengar if you don’t have lemon salt but I haven’t tried it personally.

 - 1/2 cup of warm water

 - Optional: any food coloring that you have to add color to your homemade play dough

 How to make my easy homemade play dough:

-Mix all dry ingredients in a bowl, then add the oil, and leave the water last, adding it slowly and mixing it really well (you can add the food coloring in the water, if you want to add some fun to it), then put some more flour, if you need it, and knead it really well.
-It is done in no time, and your kid can help making it too.
+Mix all dry ingredients in a bowl, then add the oil, and leave the water last, adding it slowly and mixing in really well (you can add the food coloring in the water, if you want to add some fun to it), then put some more flour, if you need it, and knead it really well.